-13.2 Animal Toxicology and/or Pharmacology
+Animal Toxicology and/or Pharmacology

-Long- and short-term memory loss was seen in juvenile rats in a study modeling hyperprolinemia.
-In this study, rats received daily subcutaneous injections with L-proline from day 6 to day 28 of life.15 The daily amounts of L-proline used in this study were more than 60 times higher than the L-proline dose that would result from the administration of 400 mg/kg body weight of HIZENTRA once weekly.
-In unpublished studies using the same animal model (i.e., rats) dosed with the same amount of L-proline with a dosing interval relevant to IGSC treatment (i.e., on 5 consecutive days on days 9 to 13, or once weekly on days 9, 16, and 23), no effects on learning and memory were observed.
+13.2 Animal Toxicology and/or Pharmacology Long- and short-term memory loss was seen in juvenile rats in a study modeling hyperpolinemia.
+In this study, rast received daily subcutaneous injections with L-proline from day 6 to day 28 of life.
+"If a daily amounts of I-proline used in this study were more than 60 times higher than the I-proline dose that would result from the administration of 400 mg/kg body weight of HIZENTRA once weekly.
+In unpublished studies using the same animal model (i.e., rats) dosed with the same amount of I-proline with a dosing interval relevant to IGSC treatment (i.e., on 5 consecutive days on days 9 to 13, or once weekly on days 9, 16, and 23), no effects on learning and memory were observed.
 The clinical relevance of these studies is not known.